iotaledger/iota-wiki/iota/learn/iota-token/staking-iota.md

    - As this described mechanism of using delegated stake increases the total security bond a validator can offer, the validators will most likely be willing to pay a part of their earned profits to the Assembly holders who deposited their tokens to the validator.
    - This involves a potential risk, as a deposited stake in the Assembly root chain contract can be partially or fully slashed if the validator acts maliciously.
 But, besides this small theoretical risk, delegating stake to a validator will also offer higher rewards for Assembly stakers, as a share of the validators profit will be distributed to the stakers that delegate the stake to the validator.

-## SMR Token Staking

-The Shimmer network has yearly inflation of 8% planned.
-These newly minted Shimmer tokens will be distributed to Shimmer stakers.
-By staking your Shimmer tokens, you will help the network fulfill its purpose of being an incentivized playground for applications to test new IOTA technology features in a real network with real value.

-Additionally, SMR staking for SMR in the live Shimmer network will not be possible on launch, but will be enabled via a protocol update later.

-To learn more about the Shimmer network, read the Shimmer FAQ [here](https://shimmer.network/faqs).

 ---